 1st of May 2018

 The morning started heavily overcast and apparantly also some rain fell the night before.
 According to Nsaggu not the best conditions to find Rhinoceros Viper by day, because they like to bask in sunny patches on the forest floor.
 We still gave it a try in yet another forest fragment and at least here it was easier to walk through the forest.
 Apart from a single Tropical House Gecko we saw only one other reptile and it was a species that got us highly excited.
-Our second elapid of the trip was a Forest Cobra (Naja melanoleuca).
+Our second elapid of the trip was a Brown Forest Cobra (Naja subfulva).
 The individual we found wasn't particularly big but it was very contrasty in colouration and very cooperative with the low temperatures.
 After releasing the snake back in the bush we had to say goodbye to our new friend Jeffrey.
 Sadly he had to leave again back to Kampala.
 We had dinner in the Enro Hotel again and in the evening we had our first nocturnal herping session with Nsaggu.
 He wasn't at the rendez-vous point but our instincts led us to the local bar where we found our lush friend.
 With some more beer we lured him in the car.
 We first had a few family visits along the way but then we were finally in the forest again.
 This particular forest is again highly isolated and surrounded by cornfields and eucalyptus groves, but Nsaggu said this was the place to find our most wanted snake of the trip.
 He didn't lie and literally within five minutes after stepping foot inside the forest we were gazing at a stunning Rhinoceros Viper (Bitis nasicornis) individual.
 With its spiky scales, contrasting pattern, vibrant colours and protruding nasal scales this snake must be amongst the most beautiful snakes in the world.
 We searched on a bit more and saw several Tropical House Geckoes, Lave Victoria Clawed Frogs, Reed Frogs, Nutt's River Frogs (Amietia nutti) and high up in the trees several Thomas's Bushbabies (Galago thomasi).
 Just before we were about to leave I spotted another Rough-scaled Bush Viper high in a tangle of vines but it was out of reach sadly.

 2nd of May 2018